-Coordination of Rapid Response and Layoff Aversion Activities scheduled to coordinate orientations and services needed for affected employees.
+Coordination of Rapid Response and Layoff Aversion Activities

+SELACO WDB's Rapid Response services assist workers affected by business closures or downsizing.
+WARN notices, along with other announcements of significant numbers of workers being laid off, trigger SELACO WDB's Rapid Response activities.
+Planning meetings with company officials and organized labor representatives, as applicable, are scheduled to coordinate orientations and services needed for affected employees.
 Onsite orientations are conducted by a team consisting of representatives from SELACO WDB, EDD, consumer credit counseling agencies, and other resource organizations, as needed.
 Workers receive job leads, information on recruitment events, labor market information, and descriptions of available training programs.
 Surveys are distributed to gather names, phone numbers, addresses, and interests of affected workers.
 Information is forwarded to the appropriate WDBs to facilitate their outreach to individuals who have been laid off.